May 2026

 Psyllium bench trial brief Michael May 14 Blocked 750mg to 2g escalating doses.
 After quotes settle.
 Both say it won't work, we want proof.

-Benchtop samples ordered Mark Harris May 19 Not Started After quote approval and formulation lock.
+Benchtop samples ordered Intermountain May 19 Not Started After quote approval and formulation lock.
 First physical product.

 Product strategy: gummy + tub vs stick pack Michael + Doug May 9 Not Started Does the gummy become the portable format and powder stays tub only?